 Razer products are targeted squarely at gamers, and the Kraken X is no exception.
 However that's not to say gaming is its only function - the Kraken X is just as versatile as a regular headset, with the added benefit that you could use it with a games console if you wanted to.
 The external design is just as subtle as any non-gaming headset, and the plush memory foam earpad cushions will be equally as comfortable for a day's homeworking as they would be during an evening's gaming.
 Underneath the left earcup is a conveniently placed volume slider and mute button, and inside are 40mm drivers with a respectable 12Hz-28kHz frequency response, and with a low 32-ohm resistance, they can be driven by any device and still produce plenty of volume.
 Connectivity is via a good old wire - 1.3m long - that terminates in a regular 3.5mm audio jack.
 The bendable and directional mic utilizes a cardioid pic-up pattern to zone in on your voice and exclude background noise, though there's no active noise cancellation.

-Though it's a gaming headset compatible with consoles and computers alike, you can use the Cloud Revolver S in a variety of scenarios thanks to its strong emphasis on sound quality, mic quality and wearer comfort.
-Large 50mm drivers deliver a healthy 12Hz-28kHz frequency response and have a low 30-ohm impedance, so they're easy to drive by anything from your phone to a Hi-Fi amp, with wide device compatibility assured by the convenient 3.5mm connection (a USB dongle is also included, and it contains a signal processing sound card to ensure the best possible audio from any connected device).
+Though it's a gaming headset compatible with consoles and computers alike, you can use the HyperX Cloud II in a variety of scenarios thanks to its strong emphasis on sound quality, mic quality and wearer comfort.
+Large 53mm drivers deliver a healthy 15Hz-25kHz frequency response, while wide device compatibility is assured by the convenient 3.5mm connection.
 The drivers are capable of Dolby 7.1 virtual surround to enhance both gaming and movie immersion, and you don't even need to install software to enable the feature.
-Comfort is paramount with the Cloud Revolver S, as its large over-ear earpads are clad in soft leatherette and lined with memory foam.
-The focus on quality materials also extends to the solid-steel frame, however while this is great for toughness, it does contribute to the headset's relatively heavy 376g weight.
+Comfort is paramount with the Cloud II, as its large over-ear earpads are clad in soft leatherette and lined with memory foam.
+The focus on quality materials also extends to the solid-steel frame, however while this is great for toughness, it does contribute to the headset's relatively heavy 350g weight.
 We're also not that impressed by the mic's 50Hz-18kHz response, which isn't class-leading, but at least you do get noise cancellation to keep your voice sounding its clearest.

 To give it its full title, the Audio-Technica ATH-G1 Premium Gaming Headset is, you've guessed it, targeted at gamers.
 However these cans can be equally good - if not better - than a conventional headset for listening to music, movies, or your colleagues during a video conference.
 Sound quality takes center stage here, with the relatively large 45mm drivers tuned to deliver studio-quality sound; something that's backed up by the highly impressive 5Hz-40kHz frequency response.
 Even the mic boasts a respectable 30Hz-20kHz response.
 The mic boom is also flexible for optimal positioning, it features a highly directional pickup to help zone out background noise and improve your voice clarity, plus it can be removed so you can use the headphones on the go without looking like a plonker.
 You also get an in-line volume control and mic lock switch on the 2m cord, and the cable connects to your device with an ultra-compatible 3.5mm audio jack.
 The brushed aluminium headband helps keep weight down to a reasonable 257g while also helping the headset look like a quality product.